-Water droplets freeze more quickly when the air is dry and this is due to evaporation.
-This is called evaporational cooling, which takes heat from the surrounding air in order for the evaporation to occur.
+Water droplets freeze more quickly when the air is dry, and this is due to an effect called evaporational cooling.

-We've all stepped out of the shower with a few droplets of water on our skin and felt a slight chill as you enter a dry room.
+Think of when you step out of the shower with a few droplets of water on your skin, and you feel a slight chill as you enter a dry room.
 This is evaporational cooling.

 32°F Temperature + 25% humidity = 22°F Wet-Bulb Temperature

 This is well below freezing and plenty cold enough for efficient snowmaking.

 Max, Ideal, & Min Wet-Bulb Temp for Snowmaking

 Ideal = 20°F Wet-Bulb Temperature